You will find this guide particularly helpful for planning:

-Events wishing to install promotional signage, such as real estate boards or Variable Message Signs (VMS), will need to obtain permission from Council, and/or VicRoads.
+Event organisers wishing to install promotional signage, such as event boards or Variable Message Signs (VMS), will need to obtain permission from Council, and/or VicRoads.
 These signs may be placed at prominent intersections within the municipality.

 In order to gain approval for a board sign, it must:

 - advertise a local educational, cultural, political, religious, social or recreational event

 - be no larger than 5 square metres in area